about_arguments: Passing Arguments to Functions in stringi¶

 When a character vector argument is expected, factors and other vectors coercible to characters vectors are silently converted with

 as.character, otherwise an error is generated.
-Coercion from a list of non-atomic vectors each of length 1 issues a warning.
+Coercion from a list which does not consist of length-1 atomic vectors issues a warning.

 When a logical, numeric, or integer vector argument is expected, factors are converted with